About showing Display Network ads in videos

 If your ad appears within a video player itself, the video publisher can choose how they'd like someone to trigger these ads, as well as choose where, when and how these ads will appear.
 Usually, when someone clicks on an ad, their browser will load the ad's landing page.

 For text ads that show in the video player, viewers can hide or show the ad while they watch the video, reopen the overlay or close the ad permanently.
-If they don't click on the final ad after all 10 ads appear, the overlay will automatically minimise.
+If they don't click on the final ad after all 10 ads appear, the overlay will automatically minimize.
 Three relevant text ads will load in the video stream screen when the video finishes playing.

 Exclude certain video sites or content